fdrennan/ndexr-platform/README.md

 # NDEXR - Indexing the Reddit Platform

 ## WHY?
-To find bad actors and determine if we can detect people spreading misinformation and make it known.
+### To find bad actors and determine if we can detect people spreading misinformation and make it known.

-Over the past few weeks this project has collected about 30 million submissions to Reddit and the data pipeline runs consistently
+### Over the past few weeks this project has collected about 30 million submissions to Reddit and the data pipeline runs consistently

+## WHAT IS THIS?
+### A semi-public machine learning project

 ## Observing a World Event